FindMySchool LogoFindMySchool

 There is evidence of a school actively listening to pupils about what they want beyond the classroom.
 The inspection record states that pupils were asked for suggestions on clubs, and that this helped expand opportunities across sport, music and cultural activities.

 At A-level, outcomes sit in a similar band.
-A-level grades are recorded as 0% A*, 13.83% A, 17.02% B, and 30.85% A* to B. (FindMySchool metrics based on official data.)
-In England-wide terms, the FindMySchool A-level ranking places the school 2,123rd in England and 32nd in Liverpool.
+A-level grades are recorded as 0% A*, 0% A, 0.2% B, and 0.2% A* to B. (FindMySchool metrics based on official data.)
+In England-wide terms, Sacred Heart Catholic Academy ranks 2,387th out of 2,549 providers in England for A-level academic outcomes, and the Liverpool sixth-form hub lists it 34th locally.
 (FindMySchool ranking based on official data.)

 The practical implication for families is straightforward.
 If your child is already self-motivated and responds well to structure and intervention support, there are pathways here to make strong progress.
 If they need consistently high-quality teaching across all subjects without gaps, you should probe carefully on how the renewed curriculum is being embedded in day-to-day classroom practice.